-Composing for television means being turned on and tuned in to the world of stories and characters, and sensitive enough to translate emotional and psychological nuances into effective musical soundtracks.
+Composing for television means being deeply attuned to story and character, and skilled enough to translate emotional and psychological nuances into effective musical soundtracks.

 Composer (Television) at a Glance